 \subsection{Notation}

-We use some notation as in~\cite[Sect.
-3.1]{di2017uniqueness}.
-Until further notice, $X$ denotes a compact complex manifold of dimension $n$ endowed with a reference Hermitian form $\omega_X$.
-Following the strategy in the introductory part, we assume in this section that $\theta_t=\theta+t\chi $ with ${t\in[0,\tmax)}$ are Hermitian forms and $\f_0$ is a smooth strictly $\theta$-psh function.
-We denote by $\mu=fdV_X$ a positive measure with density $\|f\|_{L^p}\leq C$ uniformly, for some $p>1$.
-For more higher estimates, we assume moreover that
+We use some notation from~\cite[Section 3.1]{di2017uniqueness}.
+Until further notice, $X$ denotes a compact complex manifold of dimension $n$, endowed with a reference Hermitian form $\omega_X$.
+Following the strategy outlined in the introductory section, we assume, in this part, that $\theta$ and $\theta_t=\theta+t\chi $, ${t\in(0,\tmax)}$, are Hermitian metrics, and $\f_0$ is a smooth strictly $\theta$-psh function.
+We denote by $\mu:=fdV_X$ a positive measure with density $\|f\|_{L^p}\leq C$ uniformly, for some $p>1$.
+For higher-order estimates, we assume moreover that